kubernetes/community/keps/sig-api-machinery/0015-dry-run.md

 dry-run and non-dry-run creation.
 These values will be left empty when performing a dry-run.

-CreationTimeStamp is also generated on creation, but there are less ways to abuse it so it will be generated as it would for a regular request.
+CreationTimestamp and DeletionTimestamp are also generated on creation/deletion, but there are less ways to abuse them so they will be generated as they for a regular request.

 ResourceVersion will also be left empty on creation.
+On updates, the value will stay unchanged.

 ## Storage